1981 World Endurance Championship

 The 1981 World Sportscar Championship season was the 29th season of FIA World Sportscar Championship motor racing.
 It featured the 1981 FIA World Endurance Championship which was contested over a fifteen race series which ran from 31 January to 27 September.
 The former World Challenge for Endurance Drivers was renamed to the World Endurance Championship of Drivers for 1981 and the World Championship of Makes was renamed to the World Endurance Championship of Makes.
 Bob Garretson won the World Endurance Championship of Drivers and Lancia was awarded the World Endurance Championship of Makes.

+Some races, such as the 24 Hours of Daytona, 12 Hours of Sebring, and Riverside, also counted towards the IMSA championship.
+However, from the 1982 season onwards, there would no longer be races in the United States counting towards the World Sport Car Championship.
+In turn, some European races, such as the 24 Hours of Spa-Fancorchamps and the 1,000 Kilometers of Nurburgring, attracted only teams more focused on the touring car category, not strictly sports cars.
+Partly as a result of this, teams and drivers could not commit to competing in all 15 rounds of the championship.

+For the Drivers Championship, this season displayed one of the most complex points scoring system ever devised by a FIA sanctioned championship.

+862 drivers started at least one round of the 1981 World Endurance Championship.